 Purple Cliff Brake (Pellaea atropupurea)

 This fern has pinnate, lanceolate, undivided segments suspended on dark brown-purplish stems.
 The segments mature to marvelous blue-green hue with an almost white highlight on the margins of the abaxial (bottom or reverse side) surface.
 The basal (lowest pair) of pinnae have a noticeable auricle, while the apical pinnae jut straight out like a lance at the ready.
 During sporing the bar-like indusia flush a dark, almost purple cinnamon color.
+They are very cold tolerant but prefer good drainage and don’t like to be too wet in the winter.
+They often found on the edges of rocky outcroppings with a lot of exposure and can tolerate sunny conditions as long as their roots are tucked into rocky crevices where they stay cool.

 Frond Condition: Evergreen